Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/competition/area-53-scrimmage.typ

   auton: "Tie",
   awp: false,
   strategy: [
     We wanted to do the same strategy as last round.
-We will be in the non offensive zone, pushing triballs to our alliance ],
+We will be in the non-offensive zone, pushing triballs over to AHC to score into our goal.
+  ],
   auton_notes: [
     Nobody had a working auton
   ],
   match_notes: [
-  - 53E's battery fell out mid match
+    - 53E's battery fell out mid match, weakening the red alliance's defenses
-  - Makhi did more pinning than would normally be allowed

-  ],
+    - We were too aggressive, and pinned another bot for longer than 5 seconds, violating rule #vex-rule[G16] No holding for more than a 5-count
+    - Our strategy succeeded, although most of the success could be attributed to 53E's battery falling out ],
   subsystems: (
     overperformed: "Drivetrain, Intake",